feuerbacherb/feuerbacher-port/README.md

 Also, sending contact information to me does not work.
 I disabled it because we have not gone over how to make this work.

+Because we created the react repo locally first, I forgot to create it online.
+Not everything went up with the initial push.
+Most of the commits are local.

 ## Deployment
 Live site: https://feuerbacherb.github.io/feuerbacher-port
 Github: https://github.com/feuerbacherb/feuerbacher-port